 The designer of the Oldfields gardens, Percival Gallagher, worked for the Olmsted Brothers firm based in Brookline, Massachusetts.
 This famous firm is responsible for some of the most iconic built landscapes in North America, including Central Park in New York City, the Seattle Park System, and Balboa Park in San Diego.

-In spring, the center of the allee features a meandering river of bulbs running through it and the open garden space behind the large fountain provides the grandest view of the house on the property year-round.
+In spring, this central feature has a meandering river of bulbs running through it and the open garden space behind the large fountain provides the grandest view of the house on the property year-round.